Weird Tales: Bibliographic details

 The editorial succession at Weird Tales was as follows:

+Baird was listed as editor for the May/June/July 1924 issue, but that issue was assembled by Wright and Kline.

 The publisher for the first year was Rural Publishing Corporation; this changed to Popular Fiction Publishing with the November 1924 issue, and to Weird Tales, Inc. with the December 1938 issue.
 The four issues in the early 1970s came from Renown Publications, and the four paperbacks in the early 1980s were published by Zebra Books.
 The next two issues were from Bellerophon, and then from Spring 1988 to Winter 1996 the publisher was Terminus.
 From Summer 1998 to July/August 2003 the publisher was DNA Publications and Terminus, listed either as DNA Publications/Terminus or just as DNA Publications.
 The September/October 2003 issue listed the publisher as DNA Publications/Wildside Press/Terminus, and through 2004 this remained the case, one issue dropping Terminus from the masthead.
 Thereafter Wildside Press was the publisher, sometimes with Terminus listed as well, until the September/October 2007 issue, after which only Wildside Press were listed.
 The issues published from 2012 through 2014 were from Nth Dimension Media.Weird Tales was in pulp format for its entire first run except for the issues from May 1923 to April 1924, when it was a large pulp, and the last year, from September 1953 to September 1954, when it was a digest.
 The four 1970s issues were in pulp format.
 The two Bellerophon issues were quarto.
 The Terminus issues reverted to pulp format until the Winter 1992/1993 issue, which was large pulp.
 A single pulp issue appeared in Fall 1998, and then the format returned to large pulp until the Fall 2000 issue, which was quarto.
 The format varied between large pulp and quarto until January 2006, which was large pulp, as were all issues after that date until Fall 2009, except for a quarto-sized November 2008.
 From Summer 2010 the format was quarto.